25 Witty Responses to “The Eagle Has Landed”

 This reply tells whoever is informing you that you appreciate the information and you are finally excited because the atmosphere is about to change and get less boring.
 Whatever it is, you have that code name just for it so you know very quickly when it gets there.

-READ: 20 Responses to 'Go Off Sis'
+READ: 20 Funny Responses to 'Send Me a Pic'

 It doesn’t sound cool when you say it